 Questions this guide answers

-Primary question: What cleaning equipment is suitable for hospitals and public medical areas?
+Primary question: What cleaning equipment setup is appropriate for hospital outpatient halls?

 - How should hospitals balance low noise, drying speed and hygiene workflow?